Fauquier Institute: History

 In 1857, a group of investors purchased seven acres with a house in Warrenton, Virginia, from William F. Phipps, to establish a girls' school, the tentatively called the Fauquier Female Seminary.
 Rather than using the existing brick house, they hired John R. Spilman of Warrenton to build a new, large school house.

 Fauquier Female Institute opened in October 1860.
 It claimed to provide a "quiet, retired, and healtful situation" to educate women in "these agitating times".
 It was a boarding school and a day school for local students.
 Its original principals were J. S. Bacon, DD and R. P. Latham, A.M.
 In July 1866, the school property was purchased by Rev. H. H. Wyer of Louisa County, Virginia.
 He moved to the Institute and oversaw its operation with Bacon.

-In August 1868, the school was operated by Wyer and J. B. Budwell, Esq.
+In August 1868, the school was operated by Wyer and J. B. Budwell.
 It was sold to John A. Spilman and Dr. Robert Frazer in 1871.
 Frazer was in charge of the institute.
 In 1875, Mr. Averett who had been the institute's principal, left to start a school for boys in Culpepper.
 Miss A. Taylor of Baltimore, Maryland rented the school in July 1875, with plans to open it in September.
 In September, a newspaper reported that a Prof. Dowdy from Louden County, Virginia was now in charge of the school.

 Frazier became the sole owner of the institute in 1877 and was its principal.
 He left in 1882 to become the president of the Judson Female Institute in Alabama and was, later, president of Longwood College in Virginia.
-(Later, he was president of Longwood College).
 In August 1882, Rev. Dr. J. A. Chambliss, pastor of the Citadel Square Baptist Church of Charleston, South Carolina became the president of the institute.
 Rev. Alexander Fleet, previously the pastor of the Broad Run Baptist Church, became the institute's principal in 1886.